willnotwish/go-adc/README.md

 The back end uses the excellent[go-rpio](https://github.com/stianeikeland/go-rpio) to talk to an [MCP3008 A/D converter chip](http://ww1.microchip.com/downloads/en/DeviceDoc/21295d.pdf) connected via the Raspberry Pi's SPI interface.
 There are many tutorials which show you the hardware arrangement: it's pretty standard.
 Most of them gloss over the (mostly Python) software though.
 I wanted to do this in Go, not C.

-The whole app is orchestrated using a docker compose.
+The app is orchestrated using docker compose.

-For me, the back end involved a journey back in time to my early days of C coroutines and cooperative multitasking.
-The front end helped me hone my Vue.js skills as far as Vuex and websockets are concerned.
+The back end reminds me of my early days of C coroutines and cooperative multitasking.
+The front end uses Vuex, websockets and Bulma css.

 ## Usage